Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 Though the challenge is immense and Time is short, **success is possible—and required.**

 > The beauty of Heaven on Earth lies in this:
-> It is already perfect, and yet it grows **a little better every day** as We work together in harmony to make it so.
+> It is already perfect, and yet it grows **a little better every day** as We work together in harmony to cause it to be so.

 ## **The Sacred Mountain Calls**